zackbradys/rancher-effortless/README.md

 EOF
 ```

-Now that the configuration file is completed, let's download and start the RKE2 Worker/Agent Nodes:
+Now that the configuration file is completed, let's install and start the RKE2 Worker/Agent Nodes:

 ```bash
 ### server(s): rke2-wk-01 and rke2-wk-02